Blockades over, but Trudeau says emergency powers needed

 The emergencies act allows authorities to declare certain areas as no go zones.
 It also allows police to freeze truckers’ personal and corporate bank accounts and compels tow truck companies to tow away vehicles.

+The Royal Canadian Mounted Police said those who had their bank accounts frozen were “influencers in the illegal protest in Ottawa, and owners and/or drivers of vehicles who did not want to leave the area.”

+Finance Minister Chrystia Freeland said anyone affected has an easy way to have their accounts unfrozen: “Stop being a part of the blockade,” she said.

-Public Safety Minister Marco Mendicino said allowing police to designate a wide swath of Ottawa’s downtown to become a no-go zone has been particularly effective.
+Public Safety Minister Marco Mendicino said allowing police to designate Ottawa’s downtown a no-go zone has been particularly effective.
 About 100 police checkpoints remain.

 Singh, the opposition New Democratic leader, said they know there are protesters waiting in the surrounding areas of Ottawa and in the capital itself.
 “They need to be cleared out,” Singh said.